 Frequent dusting will help keep your drapes in top shape.
 It also helps keep the rest of the room cleaner as a breeze or even simply opening and closing the drapes may free dust that has been trapped in the fabric, sending it throughout the room if they haven't been cleaned recently.

-Use an upholstery-brush attachment on a vacuum cleaner set to a gentle suction level to avoid creasing or damaging delicate drapes.
-If your regular vacuum cleaner is too powerful, opt for a rechargeable hand-held vacuum with less power.
-Dust once a week for optimal results.
-Close the drapes completely when dusting, pulling each panel taut as you vacuum it to remove dust from folds and creases.
-Use a duster or vacuum the window-facing side of the drapes as well.
+Use an upholstery-brush attachment on a vacuum cleaner set to a gentle suction level to avoid creasing or damaging delicate panels.
+If your regular vacuum cleaner is too powerful, swap it for a rechargeable hand-held vacuum with less power and dust once a week for optimal results.
+Close the drapes completely when dusting, working from top to bottom and pulling each panel taut as you vacuum it to remove dust from folds and creases.
+Use a duster or vacuum the window-facing side of the panels as well.

 If you don't have a lint roller, wrap clear tape around your hand, sticky-side out, to give the drapes a speedy spot treatment.
 Wear a rubber glove and wipe your hand down the length of each drape, starting at the top, to roll the fur onto itself for easier removal.
 Apply pressure to the back of the fabric with your free hand to make the process more manageable.

 Fresh air works wonders to help remove stale odors from draperies.
 Carry each panel carefully outdoors and shake it out.
 If the drapes are delicate, enlist a friend or two to hold the other end of the material to give it a gentle, rather than violent, shake.
 Hang the drapes over a clothesline, stretching them taut to prevent wrinkles.
 Air them out for several hours on a nonhumid, cloudy day.